The Skulls II: Plot

 Soon after being tapped, Ryan (having received inside information from his older brother Greg) stages an accident during one of the Skulls' secret initiation rituals by faking that he has been accidentally stabbed, only to reveal that it was a sophomoric joke.
-Not amused, the senior leadership, led by Parker Neal (Nathan West), decide to punish Ryan and Jeff by making them clean the attic of the Skulls tomb.
+Not amused, the senior leadership, led by Parker Neal, decide to punish Ryan and Jeff by making them clean the attic of the Skulls tomb.
 While cleaning the attic that night, both Ryan and Jeff hear someone on the roof, only to discover it is fellow Skulls member Matt "Hutch" Hutchison and field hockey team captain Diana Rollins.
 While peeping on Hutchison and Rollins as she begins to disrobe, Ryan notices her drinking from a flask that Hutchison gave her.
 Soon thereafter, she starts to become dizzy and then falls off the roof of the Skulls tomb.
 Trying to alert the other members in the tomb, Ryan is told that nothing is wrong and he must have been seeing things.

 Ryan later goes to his brother Greg about the incident, believing that the Skulls have covered up Diana Rollins' death.
 Greg agrees to give Ryan a key to the tomb, so that he can investigate further, but this later turns out to be a ploy in order to lure Ryan there.
 Ryan is told the supposed truth about what was really taking place.
 He is fed a story by Parker Neal that, due to Ryan's sophomoric joke during the initiation ritual, the Skulls staged Diana Rollins falling off the roof as they had staged (years earlier) the death of a former member's roommate when he too was not taking membership seriously.
 This was all a test to see if Ryan would remain loyal to the Order by not going to the authorities.
 The former member's roommate story is a direct reference to the first film, in which Will Beckford, Lucas McNamara's roommate, was killed by a member of the society after barely surviving a head-first fall while being chased by Skull member Caleb Mandrake.
 Not convinced by this ruse, Ryan begins to do research, and later discovers from Beckford's parents that their son was killed by the Skulls for doing an exposé on the secret society and breaking into the tomb.
 The parents had been settling a lawsuit with some school's Skull aligned alumni, but stopped due to being unable to afford good attorney to represent.